marius-m/j-trainer/src/main/resources/assets/basics.md

 `s.trim()` | String | Removes all spaces from the side of the string `s.split(separator)` | String[] | Splits string with provided `separator` string

+# Advanced

+More advanced info on basic java usage.

 ## Variables